LeonaRnLi/HydraNet/README.md

 *Open the "Uplink" folder, and run exp_sec5_Hydranet_uplink_2x2.m, the detected packets and symbol error number are printed on the command window*.
 - *Download the real-world uplink data (.dat) from the github release: https://github.com/LeonaRnLi/HydraNet/releases/tag/uplink*.
 ---
 - **Downlink:** We provide data traces in downlink from Arduino monitor that reproduce how to process HydraNet downlink data and provide combined power beam packets generation functions.
+And the provided data are used for HydraNet spatial reuse performance evaluation (Fig. 14a one CDF line)
 - *To evaluate real-world deployment PRR, open the **Downlink/Artifact/** folder and run exp_eval_plot_Spatial_Reuse_2_tx_CDF_PRR.m.
 This script computes the Packet Reception Ratio (PRR) and generates the CDF curve used in our evaluation*.

 ***You may also modify this exp_eval_plot_Spatial_Reuse_2_tx_CDF_PRR.m file to compute the PRR of your own experiments, such as results from the COTS node monitor, for immediate evaluation***.